felixleopoldo/benchpress/docs/source/json_overview.rst

 .. rubric:: Example

-Beware that the parameters in the following example is for binary data so to make sure that the algorithms used must be compatible.
+Beware that the parameters in the following example is for binary data so make sure that the algorithms used must be compatible.
 You may e.g. use the id *itsearch_sample-bde* in the graph_plots_ module.

 .. code-block:: json